Nemenick/CFM/README.md

 The networks have been developed with python 3.8 and tensorflow version 2.9.1

-The file 'CFM_env.yml' can be used to reproduce the environment needed to utilize the network with the scritp provided ('predict.py')
+If you need, the file 'CFM_env.yml' can be used to reproduce the environment needed to utilize the network with the scritp provided ('predict.py')

-To use the network:
+To this end:

 ## 1. Set up the environment:
 - Install [miniconda](https://docs.conda.io/en/latest/miniconda.html)